OSC/ood-documentation/source/app-development/tutorial-ps-to-quota.rst

 Update command.rb
 .................

-Run test by running `rake` command and you'l see it fail:
+Run test by running `rake` command and you will see it fail:

 .. code:: sh